 Thomas "Tom" Horn, Jr. was an American Old West scout, who carried out varied roles as hired gunman, Pinkerton, range detective, cowboy, and soldier.
 Believed to have committed 17 murders as a hired gunman in the West, in 1902 Horn was convicted of the murder of 14-year-old Willie Nickell near Iron Mountain, Wyoming.
 The boy was the son of sheep rancher Kels Nickell, who had been involved in a range feud with neighbor and cattle rancher Jim Miller.
 On the day before his 43rd birthday, Horn was executed by hanging in Cheyenne, Wyoming.
 While in jail he wrote his autobiography, Life of Tom Horn: Government Scout and Interpreter, which was published posthumously.
-Numerous editions have been ...moresee more on Tom Horn
+Numerous editions have been ...more on Wikipediasee more on Tom Horn

 Leo T. Foley is a Minnesota politician and a former member of the Minnesota Senate who represented District 47, which includes portions of Anoka and Hennepin counties in the northern Twin Cities metropolitan area.
 A Democrat, he was first elected to the Senate in 1996, and was re-elected in 2000, 2002 and 2006.
 Prior to the 2002 legislative redistricting, the area was known as District 49.
-He was unseated by Republican Benjamin Kruse in the 2010 general election. ...moresee more on Leo Foley
+He was unseated by Republican Benjamin Kruse in the 2010 general election. ...more on Wikipediasee more on Leo Foley